In a world first, Swedish wellness and beauty tech brand, FOREO, has found the workout formula to give you the best skin of your life

 About Dr Sturnham

-Dr Anita Sturnham is an internationally renowned Doctor, specialising in Dermatology, and general medicine.
+Dr Anita Sturnham is an internationally renowned Doctor, GP specialising in Dermatology, and general medicine.
 With over 20 years of medical experience, Dr Sturnham completed her medical degree and masters in Anatomy and Physiology at Bristol Medical school in 2003 before starting her career as a surgeon, during which time she focussed on skin surgery and skin cancer screening, alongside emergency medicine, vascular surgery, and acute critical care.
 Dr Sturnham later moved into the field of general medicine and combined General Practice with Dermatology, a dual specialism which inspired her to launch her Dermatology and Wellness clinics ‘Nuriss’ in 2014.

 About Ciara London